 |Year||Scholarship Amount (INR)|

 The selected fellows are also eligible for a research grant of INR 2 lakh per annum (total amount of INR 10 lakh).
 The tenure of the fellowship is four years for students from integrated courses and five years for B. Tech. students.
+However, for students selected through lateral entry channel, the fellowship and its obligations will continue only for the remaining doctoral programme.
 Industry participation in the PMRF programme would be explored through CSR funding so as to enable the industry to sponsor the maximum number of fellows.
 Some key facts about the programme include –

 - Admission under the PMRF will be made in 19 broad disciplines.